KuroshHusseini/Plant-App/README.md

-# DiaryKeeper App / Vanilla JS / Node JS
+# Plant-App / React-Native /

 ## Description
 Plant-App is an Application where you can upload images of plants onto their respective pages, comment on user images, and read up on recommended caretaking procedures.